shamilatesoglu/valet/README.md

 - [ ] Extensible toolchain (e.g. custom compilers and linkers)
 - [ ] Install packages from git repositories
 - [ ] Depend a package hosted on a git repository

+### Things to think about
+- [ ] Daemon service compiling in the background when a file changed (to optimize iteration times)

 ---